-Self payment drug rehabilitation facilities are an outstanding alternative to other types of rehab programs i.e. private medical insurance and state funded programs.
-Individuals who are able to attend self payment programs pay for their entire rehabilitation process out of pocket.
+Self payment drug and alcohol rehab centers are a great alternative to other types of treatment centers i.e. private medical insurance and state funded facilities.
+Individuals who are capable of attending self payment programs pay for their entire rehab process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
-It just means that self payment is their primary method of covering the cost of their substance abuse rehabilitation program.
-In order to learn more about self payment programs, contact a drug rehabilitation facility and inquire as to their payment options.
-It is beneficial to contact several programs so that you have an understanding of your choices regarding rehab options and payment options.
+It just means that self payment is their primary method of covering the cost of their drug rehab program.
+To learn more about self payment at a specific program, contact a drug rehab center and inquire as to their payment options.
+It is beneficial to contact several facilities so that you have a comparison of your choices regarding treatment options and payment methods.